Gift Guide: Wedding Save-The-Date (Part 2)

-To begin, it's smart to adhere the mat to the background to prevent shifting after the the invite is mounted and placed back into the frame.
+To begin, it's smart to adhere the mat to the background to prevent shifting after the invite is mounted and placed back into the frame.
 Without this step, the invite can look crooked and won't appear in line with the matting.

-For this project, I wanted to adhere the invite with mounting squares to give the image an extra pop off the background.
-Of course, regular tape is perfectly ok to use for this kind of framing.
+For this project, I wanted to adhere to the invite with mounting squares to give the image an extra pop off the background.
+Of course, the regular tape is perfectly ok to use for this kind of framing.

-If you choose to use mounting squares, its best to use a dot in each corner as well as one in the center (for larger projects, more dots should be used) to prevent the center of the photo from sinking back.
+If you choose to use mounting squares, it's best to use a dot in each corner as well as one in the center (for larger projects, more dots should be used) to prevent the center of the photo from sinking back.

-Once you've placed adhesive on the back, carefully center the invite in the mat and press into place.
+Once you've placed adhesive on the back, carefully center the invite in the mat and press it into place.

-If you're happy with how the photo looks, its time to put the frame back together!
+If you're happy with how the photo looks, it's time to put the frame back together!